Youssef-Shehata/json-parser/README.md

 This is a simple library that parses json files or text into usable rust objects, its still in development and not ready for production use.

+## bugs

+- currently the when serializing back to strings the order of key value pairs changes due to how rust maps work.

 ## Features

 - Parses JSON strings into a `JsonValue` enum.